+Muholi is a visual activist and photographer born in Umlazi, Durban, and living in Johannesburg.
 Muholi’s self-proclaimed mission is ‘to re-write a black queer and trans visual history of South Africa for the world to know of our resistance and existence at the height of hate crimes in SA and beyond’.
-She continues to train and co-facilitates photography workshops for young women in the townships.

-Her most recent group shows include The Face: A Search for Clues at Deutsches Hygiene-Museum, Dresden (2017); INTIMACY IS POLITICAL.
-Sex, gender, language, power at Centro Cultural Metropoliano, Quito (2017); Art/Afrique, le nouvel atelier at Fondation Louis Vuitton, Paris (2017); Kyotographie International Photography Festival, Kyoto (2017); Personae at the FotoFocus Biennial, held at the National Underground Railroad Freedom Center, Cincinnati, Ohio (2016); Où poser la tête? at the Institute of Contemporary Art Indian Ocean in Mauritius (2016); Supporting Alternative Visions at the Prince Claus Fund Gallery in Amsterdam (2016);the Berlin Biennale (2016); Mina/Meg at the Kulturhistorisk Museum in Oslo (2016); Systematically Open?
-New forms of production of the contemporary image at LUMA, Parc des Ateliers in Arles (2016); Reality of My Surroundings at the Nasher Museum of Art in North Carolina (2016); African Art Against the State at the Williams College Museum of Art in Williamstown (2016); After Eden/Après Eden - The Walther Collection at La Maison Rouge in Paris (2015); Making Africa: A Continent of Contemporary Design at the Vitra Design Museum in Weil am Rhein and at the Guggenheim Bilbao (2015); The Order of Things: Photography from the Walther Collection at The Walther Collection in Ulm (2014) and After Our Bodies Meet: From Resistance to Potentiality at the Leslie-Lohman Museum of Gay and Lesbian Art in New York (2014).
+Muholi produced a city-wide project titled Masihambisane - on Visual Activism for Performa 17, New York (2017) and is featured in the inaugural exhibitions at the Zeitz Museum of Contemporary Art Africa, Cape Town.
+Group shows include Traversées Ren@rde, Transpalette Centre d'Art (2017); The Photographic I – Other Pictures, S.M.A.K Ghent (2017); Structures of Idenitity, Museo Amparo, Mexico (2017); The Face: A Search for Clues, Deutsches Hygiene-Museum, Dresden (2017); Intimacy is Political: Sex, gender, language, power, Centro Cultural Metropoliano, Quito (2017); Art/Afrique, le nouvel atelier, Fondation Louis Vuitton, Paris (2017) Kyotographie International Photography Festival, Kyoto (2017); Personae, FotoFocus Biennial, Cincinnati, Ohio (2016); Où poser la tête?, ICA Indian Ocean, Mauritius (2016); Second-Hand Reading: William Kentridge and Zanele Muholi, Mead Art Museum, Amherst (2016); Supporting Alternative Visions, Prince Claus Fund Gallery, Amsterdam (2016); Berlin Biennale (2016); Mina/Meg, Kulturhistorisk Museum, Oslo (2016); Systematically Open?
+New forms of production of the contemporary image, LUMA, Arles (2016); Reality of My Surroundings, Nasher Museum of Art, North Carolina (2016); African Art Against the State, Williams College Museum of Art, Williamstown (2016); After Eden/Après Eden - The Walther Collection, La Maison Rouge, Paris (2015); Making Africa: A Continent of Contemporary Design, Vitra Design Museum, Weil am Rhein, and Guggenheim Bilbao (2015); The Order of Things, The Walther Collection, Ulm (2014) and After Our Bodies Meet: From Resistance to Potentiality, Leslie-Lohman Museum of Gay and Lesbian Art, New York (2014).